-- Appearance: Select the text color and background color, for example, white text on a black background (default). - : Select the position of the overlay in the image or click and drag the overlay to move it around in the live view. - Image: Select to show a static image superimposed over the video stream.
+- Size: Select the desired font size. - Appearance: Select the text color and background color, for example, white text on a black background (default). - : Select the position of the overlay in the image. - Image: Select to show a static image superimposed over the video stream.
 You can use .bmp, .png, . jpeg, or .svg files.

-To upload an image, click Manage images.
+To upload an image, click Images.
 Before you upload an image, you can choose to: